Verdinaso: Character and history

-In the elections of May 24, 1936, Verdinaso ran on a common list with other Flemish nationalists under the common denominator Vlaams Nationaal Block, gaining 13% of the vote and 16 deputy seats; in 1939, it peaked at 15% of the vote and 17 seats.
-The DINASO Militanten Orde had around 3,000 members, grouped under the leadership of François, and edited the newspapers Recht en Trouw and De Vlag (placed under the leadership of Moens).
+In the 1936 Belgian general election, Verdinaso ran on a joint list with other Flemish nationalists called the Vlaamsch Nationaal Verbond (VNV; "Flemish National Union").
+VNV got 7.1% of the vote and 16 seats.
+In the 1939 Belgian general election, VNV peaked at 8.3% of the vote and 17 seats.
+The Dinaso Militanten Orde had around 3,000 members, grouped under the leadership of François, and published the newspapers Recht en Trouw and De Vlag (placed under the leadership of Moens).

-When World War II broke out Van Severen was killed in Abbeville, France, suspected of being an agent of Nazi Germany, and as part of some executions of Rexists and Belgian communists (both groups were suspected of pro-German activism, justified by the Molotov–Ribbentrop Pact in the case of the latter).
-As a consequence, the Verdinaso lost a clear direction (despite Van Severen's replacement with François), and was eventually forced to join the Flemish National Union on May 5, 1941.
-Some of Verdinaso's members, who were advocating a strong Belgian authoritarian regime around King Leopold III, however joined the resistance against the German occupation.
+When World War II broke out Van Severen was killed in Abbeville, France, suspected of being an agent of Nazi Germany, and as part of some executions of Rexists and Belgian Communists (both groups were suspected of pro-German activism, justified by the Molotov–Ribbentrop Pact in the case of the latter).
+As a consequence, Verdinaso lost clear direction (despite Van Severen's replacement by François), and was eventually absorbed into the VNV in May 1941.
+Some Verdinaso members, who advocated a strong Belgian authoritarian regime around King Leopold III, however, joined the resistance against the German occupation.

 Ideology

-Verdinaso was based around the ideology of "National-Solidarism", which was a social doctrine that was strongly anti-Marxist and anti-capitalist.
-The party wished to reform society in an organic sense, that is to say, growing in a gradual, natural way with respect for its own nature, history and tradition.
+Verdinaso was based around the ideology of "National-Solidarism", which was a social doctrine that was firmly anti-Marxist and anti-capitalist.
+The party wished to reform society in an organic sense, that is to say, growing gradually, naturally, with respect for its nature, history and tradition.
 Verdinaso opposed both liberalism and parliamentary democracy.
 With the Verdinaso, Van Severen wanted to form a leading elite that would conquer power in the state through its style and action, rather than overthrow it.
-The Verdinaso leaned to the Conservative Revolution, more specifically with the Young Conservatives.
+The Verdinaso leaned toward the Conservative Revolution, more specifically with the Young Conservatives.
 There was also the influence of Charles Maurras's nationalist Action Française.